 The product works well for women with more noticeable hairs around the upper lip or even just to give your face a smooth surface for makeup application, removing “peach fuzz.”

 My husband, who has a beard and mustache and needs a new trimmer, is even using it regularly to shape his beard!

-Though, the manufacturer recommends using it on hair no more than a quarter of an inch in length, and says users should replace the head about every six months.
+That being said, the manufacturer recommends using it on hair no more than a quarter of an inch in length and says users should replace the head about every six months.
 A pack of two new heads costs about $13.

 What sets this hair remover apart?

 The trimmer is battery-powered, making it convenient for travel.
 It does need to be cleaned after each use, though it's easy to clean: Just remove the head and brush away the hair.

 It comes in a larger version, too